 - Fermented foods (i.e. sauerkraut, kefir)

-Ed Note: Please discuss digestive enzyme supplements with your doctor before taking one.
-Digestive enzymes are not intended as a treatment for celiac disease or gluten sensitivity and should be taken in conjunction with a strict gluten-free diet for those on the gluten spectrum.
+Editor’s Note: Please discuss digestive enzyme supplements with your doctor.
+Digestive enzymes are not intended to treat celiac disease or gluten sensitivity.
+They should be taken in conjunction with a strict gluten-free diet for anyone with a diagnosed gluten disorder.

 Researchers have furthered this premise by testing five commercially available gluten digestive enzyme supplements and concluded that “digestive enzyme supplements are ineffective in degrading immunogenic gluten epitopes.”

-While the research isn’t clear — nor fully supportive — that gluten digestive enzymes work, it doesn’t negate the hundreds of testimonials on Amazon from people saying digestive enzymes have helped them better tolerate gluten.
+While the research doesn’t fully support the effectiveness of digestive enzymes, it shouldn’t negate the hundreds of testimonials saying digestive enzymes have helped them better tolerate gluten or feel better after eating.

 Are Gluten Digestive Enzymes Safe?